christian-vorhemus/autcar/docs/6_Customvision.md

 python trafficsign_sample.py
 ```

-The script is now capturing data from the camera and prints the predictions (0 = No sign detected, 1 = major road sign detected, 2 = stop sign detected).
+Our car is now capturing data from the camera and prints the predictions on the console (0 = No sign detected, 1 = major road sign detected, 2 = stop sign detected).
 Place the car in front of a sign to see how the predictions change.